siesta-project/aiida_siesta_plugin/aiida_siesta/docs/index.rst

 Vladimir Dikan and Alberto Garcia developed the workflows and refined the architecture of the package.

-We acknowledge partial support from the EU Centre of Excellence “MaX – Materials Design at the Exascale” (http://www.max-centre.eu).
-(Horizon 2020 EINFRA-5, Grant No. 676598)
-We also thank the AiiDA team for their help.
+We acknowledge partial support from the Spanish MINECO (projects FIS2012-37549-C05-05 and FIS2015-64886-C5-4-P) and from the EU Centre of Excellence “MaX – Materials Design at the Exascale” (http://www.max-centre.eu).
+(Horizon 2020 EINFRA-5, Grant No. 676598) We also thank the AiiDA team for their help.

 Contents: